Nusky7/N7Tools/README.md

 ###

 <p align="center"><b>N7Tools</b> is a custom web application that streamlines the process of converting images, fonts, and YouTube videos into various formats with ease and efficiency, simplifying daily tasks for frontend developers and designers.</p><br>
-  <p align="right">Please note the backend is not currently deployed, as it requires more CPU power than the available with free hosting plans.<br> However, you can still convert images directly using the frontend, or download the code and run it locally to access all features.<br><br>
+  <p align="right">Please note the backend is not currently deployed, it requires more CPU than the available with free hosting plans.<br> You can still convert images using the frontend, or download the code and run it locally to access all features.<br><br>
 <p align="center">🌐 <b>Visit Frontend Here:</b><br><a href="https://nusky7studio.es/N7Tools" target="_blank">www.nusky7studio.es/N7Tools</a></p></p></p>

 ###